Wout van Aert finally wins Paris–Roubaix after years of chasing it

 Wout van Aert beat Tadej Pogačar in a head-to-head sprint to win Paris–Roubaix on Sunday, securing his first victory in the race after a late duel between two of the sport’s leading riders.

-The 31-year-old Belgian moved past Pogačar in the final metres inside the Roubaix velodrome, finishing off a race shaped by repeated attacks and mechanical setbacks on the cobbled sectors.
+The 31-year-old Belgian moved past Pogačar in the final meters inside the Roubaix velodrome, finishing off a race shaped by repeated attacks and mechanical setbacks on the cobbled sectors.

 Wout van Aert dedicates Paris–Roubaix win to former team-mate